 Playing with fire

 Why do these details about weak references matter?
-Because up until iOS 8, UIKit views that have a
+Because up to iOS 9, UIKit views that have a

 dataSource property have been declared as the following.

 Note: this extends well beyond UITableView and UICollectionView.
 UIBarButtonItem.target is assign.
 UIGestureRecognizer.delegate is assign.
 UIActionSheet.delegate is assign.
 UIAccelerometer.delegate is assign.
 The list goes on, everywhere in UIKit.

 assign (non-zeroing).
 That is, not

 weak (zeroing).
 Have you ever had a bug because of this?
 I have.
 What happens is the